 This year, How will you plan to transform yourself through a more Mindful Ramadan?
 Let us know what resonated with you the most in the comments below!
-Please join a beautiful community of practice for our Ramadan Edition of the Mindfulness Masterclass and me every Saturday starting March 27th at 10 am central (ends May 1st) at www.productivemuslim.com/mindfulness.
+Please join a beautiful community of practice for our Ramadan Edition of the Mindfulness Masterclass starting Tuesday, 11th Sha’ban 1443H (15 Mar 2022) at 6:00 pm Central Time at www.productivemuslim.com/mindfulness.

 Wadud Hassan, co-founder of the upcoming Muslim Mindfulness app: Muraqaba)